NAVYAB541/presto-deploy/UIUX.md

 image, video, and code blocks are accompanied by distinct icons that align with each element type.
 This icon-based design aids in quick recognition, making the interface more visually informative and user-friendly.

+- **Responsive Toolbar**: The toolbar was designed to be fully responsive, adapting its layout based on the screen size.
+On larger screens, the toolbar appears vertically on the left side, shifting the slides to the right to accommodate it while maintaining a balanced layout.
+On smaller screens, the toolbar switches to a horizontal layout at the top, ensuring that the slide remains centered and maximized for editing.
+This dynamic adjustment enhances usability across devices and screen sizes, providing an optimized experience for both desktop and mobile users.

+## 2.4 Feature Set 4

+- **Enhanced Font Selection Experience**: The font-family dropdown in the **AddTextModal** and **EditTextModal** allows users to choose between multiple font styles with a real-time visual preview.
+This feature provides a clear sense of customization, improving the text editing experience beyond the basic requirements.

+- **Interactive Background Selection**: Designed a modal for choosing background styles (solid, gradient, or image) that provides real-time visual previews of the selected background.
+The inclusion of gradient direction controls (e.g., left-to-right, top-to-bottom) and a toggle to edit either the current or default background settings enhances user control and decision-making.